 My specialty is stress related.
 I can help you if you experience depression, hopelessness, fears, anxieties, PTSD, sleeplessness and nightmares, as well as extreme body aches and pains like bad backs that require injections, restless leg syndrome, fibromyalgia, and painless childbirth.
 And I can also help you "clinically" gain a lot more energy, self confidence and motivation as well as help you perform better at sports and on the job.

 I come to your home, office or we can meet at a safe outside location.
-Since I left my practice in Los Angeles and moved 120 miles north to Bakersfield (to care for my aging parents), I now travel to my clients which are throughout southern California.
+Since I left my practice in Los Angeles and moved 120 miles north to Bakersfield (to care for my aging parents in 2015), I now travel to my clients which are throughout southern California.
 Therefore, I don't work out of an office anymore.
 Quite often, I meet my clients at their home, office or a comfortable outside location.
 And I'm one of the very few hypnotists who can help you with multiple issues at once, so write them down and have the list with you.

 Who can be hypnotized?
 Anyone who has trust in me that I have your best interest at heart and is willing to follow my simple instructions.
 However, some clients may not follow my instructions or may be distracted because their friends are nearby.
 That doesn't mean they can't be hypnotized.
 It means they aren't willing to follow my instructions at that particular time.